Skip to content

 # Value "a=b" — the first = is the separator

-rocky run --filter name=a=b
+rocky plan --filter name=a=b

 Matches against the connector’s unique identifier as reported by the source adapter.
 For Fivetran this is the connector id (e.g. conn_abc123); for other adapters it’s whatever that adapter’s SDK calls the primary key.

-Bypasses schema parsing — the source doesn’t even need a parseable schema for this filter to match.
+Bypasses schema parsing: the source doesn’t even need a parseable schema for this filter to match.
 Useful when you want to pin a run to a specific connector regardless of its naming convention.

 Terminal window